crazycookie1103/adaptive_noise_cancellation/README.md

-Adaptive Noise Cancellation System for Defence Applications
+# Adaptive Noise Cancellation System for Defence Applications

-A real-time, multi-stage Adaptive Noise Cancellation (ANC) system designed for defence communication and hearing-protection applications.
+A real-time, multi-stage **Adaptive Noise Cancellation (ANC)** system designed for defence communication and hearing-protection applications.
 The system combines adaptive digital signal processing with a lightweight TinyML control engine to suppress environmental noise while preserving speech intelligibility.

 The proposed hardware uses an **ESP32-S3** as the central processing platform, with dual I2S MEMS microphones for feedforward ANC.
 A future V2 configuration adds an internal error microphone for closed-loop feedback ANC using FxNLMS.

 ---

-1. Project Information
+## 1. Project Information

-- Project Title: Adaptive Noise Cancellation System for Defence Applications
+- **Project Title:** Adaptive Noise Cancellation System for Defence Applications
-- PS ID: `SIH26052`
+- **PS ID:** `SIH26052`
-- PS Title: `To Develop an AI/ML based -enabled adaptive noise cancellation system (ANC) that effectively surpresses stationary , non-stationary and impulsive defence noises while maintaining high speech intelligibility and real-performance on embedded hardware.`
+- **PS Title:** `To Develop an AI/ML based -enabled adaptive noise cancellation system (ANC) that effectively surpresses stationary , non-stationary and impulsive defence noises while maintaining high speech intelligibility and real-performance on embedded hardware.`
-- Category: Hardware
+- **Category:** Hardware
-- Theme: Miscellaneous
+- **Theme:** Defence / Security

 ---

-2. Problem Statement
+## 2. Problem Statement

 Defence personnel operating in high-noise environments may need to communicate clearly while being exposed to continuous and rapidly changing acoustic disturbances.
 Conventional passive hearing protection can reduce overall sound levels but may also make speech and important acoustic information harder to perceive.